Talking Objects

 Concept & Curator

-Isabel Raabe is a curator and project developer from Berlin.
-She studied Contemporary Dance and later cultural management and curated numerous interdisciplinary international art and cultural projects.
-She is interested in curatorial and artistic strategies that deconstruct Western perspectives and traditions of thought.
-She recently initiated RomArchive - Digital Archive of the Roma, funded by the German Federal Cultural Foundation, which won the European Heritage Award 2019 and the Grimme Online Award 2020.
-Isabel Raabe initiated the project TALKING OBJECTS which consists of the TALKING OBJECTS LAB and the TALKING OBJECTS ARCHIVE, a digital archive for decolonial knowledge production which is supposed to be launched in 2024.
+Isabel Raabe is a curator and cultural producer based in Berlin.
+She studied contemporary dance and cultural management and curated numerous interdisciplinary international art and cultural projects.
+She is interested in decolonial curatorial and artistic strategies that deconstruct Western perspectives and traditions of thought.
+In 2015 she initiated RomArchive – Digital Archive of the Roma, which won several prizes and led to her book “Widerstand durch Kunst – Sinti und Roma und ihr kulturelles Schaffen”, Resistance through art (Raabe/Rose/Pankok, Ch.
+Links Verlag, Berlin, 2022).
+Isabel initiated the project TALKING OBJECTS which consists of the TALKING OBJECTS LAB and the TALKING OBJECTS ARCHIVE, a digital archive for decolonial knowledge production which is supposed to be launched in 2024.

 © Njoki Ngumi